jkwasucki/UE-Systems-Portfolio/README.md

 # Multiplayer & Replication Experiment (Unreal Engine C++)

-The gameplay systems such as **AbilitySystem**, **EffectsComponent** and **ResourceComponent** support networked play using an authoritative server model, where the server owns all gameplay state and clients act as input sources and presentation layers.
+The gameplay systems such as **AbilitySystem**, **EffectsComponent** and **ResourceComponent** support net-play using an authoritative server model, where the server owns all gameplay state and clients act as input sources and presentation layers.

-Replication is designed around state synchronization, not just RPC calls, ensuring correctness for late joiners, reconnections, and network inconsistencies.
+Replication is designed around state synchronization, ensuring correctness for late joiners, reconnections, and network inconsistencies.

 ### Short video showcase - https://youtu.be/x-7mvfua0Qc